Tsumeb: Minerals

 Tsumeb is notable for the huge mineralized pipe that led to its foundation.
 The origin of the pipe has been hotly debated.
-The pipe penetrates more or less vertically through the Precambrian Otavi dolomite for at least 1300 m.
+The pipe penetrates more or less vertically through the Precambrian Otavi dolomite for at least 1,300 m.
 One possibility is that the pipe was actually a gigantic ancient cave system and that the rock filling it is sand that seeped in from above.
 If the pipe is volcanic, as some have suggested, then the rock filling it (the "pseudo-aplite") is peculiar in the extreme.
 The pipe was mined in prehistoric times but those ancient workers barely scratched the surface.
 Most of the ore was removed in the 20th century by cut-and-fill methods.
 The ore was polymetallic and from it copper, lead, silver, gold, arsenic and germanium were won.
 There was also a fair amount of zinc present but the recovery of this metal was always difficult for technical reasons.
 Many millions of tonnes of ore of spectacular grade were removed.
-A good percentage of the ore (called "direct smelting ore") was so rich that it was sent straight to the smelter situated near the town without first having to be processed through the mineral enrichment plant.
+A good percentage of the ore (called "direct smelting ore") was so rich that it was sent straight to the smelter situated near the town without having to be processed through the mineral enrichment plant.
 The Tsumeb mine is also renowned amongst mineral collectors.
-Between 1905 and 1996, the mine produced about 30 million tons of ore yielding 1.7 Mt copper, 2.8 Mt lead 0.9 Mt zinc, as well as 80 t germanium.
-The average ore grade was 10% Pb, 4.3% Cu, 3.5% Zn, 100 ppm Ag, 50 ppm Ge.
+Tsumeb belongs to the world's most prolific mineralogical sites.
+The minerals from Tsumeb are unsurpassed in variety and quality of form.